 Kristy Majeske from Hot Springs, AR will be joining us.
 She is bringing a selection of antique Japanese Scroll paintings and a selection of smaller scrolls suitable for display with Bonsai trees.
-Her boot was very popular at the May Exhibition.
+She also has an interesting selection of Japanese ceramic collectables.

 Local grower of Bonsai starter stock grown at their nursery.
 Grown without grafting they have both container and field grown trees.
+Their Bonsai work stands are amazing.
 Linda Camp and Jim Beck also offer Bonsai supplies and classes. www.bcbonsai.com

 Bonsai by Fields

 Mark Fields is a noted Bonsai artist.
 His nursery is located in Greenwood, IN.
-Mark workshops, lectures and demonstrations.
-We welcome his return and the workshop he will be leading.
-For more information check out his website at www.bonsaibyfields.com.
+Mark leads workshops, lectures and demonstrations.
+We welcome his return and look forward to the workshop he will be leading. www.bonsaibyfields.com

 From Edwardsville, IL, the Cass brothers offer an excellent selection of Bonsai trees and supplies.
 They have been a constant presence at the Midwest Bonsai Exhibitions for many years.
 We are delighted to have them back.
 Brian is also a noted Bonsai artist. www.cassbonsaigardens.com